yoga teacher training

 Often prospective students get intimidated to sign up for a yoga teacher training because they are not ‘perfect’ in their yoga practice.
 Here is the bottom line: You will never be graded on your physical agility during a yoga teacher training.
 Yoga is not about how bendy we are or how many arm balances we can do.
 Yoga is a life philosophy that helps us steady the mind and strengthen the body; it’s a path to health and longevity.
 Therefore, you can relax knowing that you don’t need to be super flexible or acrobatic in order to join a yoga teacher training.

 You might be curious then in what you’ll be evaluated on during a teacher training.
+Reviewing questions to ask before joining YTT can help clarify what to expect.
 Most importantly, you will be graded on your ability to lead a safe beginner yoga class.

 A high quality yoga program should equip you with the tools to verbally cue, perform minimal and effective hands on adjustments, and provide modifications within a class.